 The Director of #AidooCentre

 Nana S. Achampong was appointed January 2018 as Director of the Ama Ata Aidoo Centre for Creative Writing at AUCC.
-He is a member of faculty at the Kojo Yankah School for Communication Studies.
-Achampong has to his credit eighteen books in different genres including poetry, a play, two nonfiction, and an anthology.
+He is a member of faculty at the Kojo Yankah School for Communication Studies and Coordinator of Programs, School of Research and Graduate Studies.
+Achampong has to his credit twenty books in different genres including poetry, a play, two nonfiction, and journalism.

 Achampong is also a journalist,

 filmmaker, a fine artist, a music producer, and a television producer.